 Delegated Regulation (EU) 2017/592 sets out detailed criteria, in accordance with which an activity is considered as ancillary activity to the principal activity.
 For this purpose all market trading activities in the European Union should be considered by commodity classes.
-To ensure a common approach throughout the European Union, ESMA published an opinion on 06.07.2017 (ESMA70-156-165) containing the figures collected for the years 2015 and 2016.
+To ensure a common approach throughout the European Union, ESMA collected and publishes figures annually about the European commodities derivatives markets broken down by classes of commodities.

 Position limits set clear quantitative thresholds for the maximum size of a net position, that a person is allowed to hold at any time in commodities derivatives that are traded on trading venues and in financially comparable OTC contracts.
 Position limits are to be determined by the competent authority of the trading venue in accordance with Delegated Regulation (EU) 2017/591.

 Position limits for commodities certificates traded in Austria at the Wiener Börse AG are determined by the FMA by means of Article 2 of the Commodities Derivatives Regulation (WDV; Warenderivate-Verordnung) in conjunction with Article 15 of Delegated Regulation (EU) 2017/591 as 2.5 million units, provides that the volume of the issuance does not exceed 10 million units.